Hemifacial Spasm

 Diagnosing Hemifacial Spasm

 Our experts will start by performing a simple, painless test before you meet with our surgical team.
 Diagnostic facial musculature electromyography (EMG) is a highly specialized test that examines the facial nerve to diagnose or confirm the condition of hemifacial spasm.
 We also offer state-of-the-art MRI imaging.
+These advanced diagnostic tools help confirm whether microvascular decompression is likely to provide durable long-term relief.

 Treatment Options